 A water fill manifold connects all house battery cells to one quick-disconnect fitting located in the house battery bay.
-Attach the hand pump to the quick-disconnect, and insert the hose end into a bottle of distilled water.
-Operate the hand pump until water flow stops.
+Insert the hose end into a bottle of distilled water.
+Prime the bulb by squeezing until the bulb fills with water.
+Attach the hand pump to the quick-disconnect, and operate the hand pump until water flow stops.